aopell/SchoologyPlus/README.md

 - The number of possible points for an assignment is shown even when a grade has not yet been entered for that assignment
 - Percentages are shown for each individual assignment
-- Removes the useless "(no grading period)" section from all classes

 ![Context Menu](https://i.imgur.com/HSlsOpW.png)